-A collaboration between Dr. K. McKaye, the University of Maryland and Malawi, led to a modest environmental education grant from World Wildlife Fund, USA - to use art as a tool in a course to heighten awareness among school children living close to Lake Malawi National Park.
-They learned that, through drawing on their own hand-made paper – about the connection between bilharzia (disease) and over-fishing.
+A collaboration between Dr. Kenneth McKaye and Alison Wiklund with the University of Maryland and the University of Malawi – led to a modest grant in l998 from World Wildlife Fund, USA, entitled Using the Environment as an integrative context for learning: drawing, creative recycling, hand-made paper for youngsters in Chembe, Malawi.
+Alison’s course was the first time that these local young primary school students had been exposed to art – as a tool – to heighten their awareness of the rich bio-diversity of Lake Malawi National Park – a UNESCO World Heritage Site.
+These youngsters learnt that, through drawing on their own hand-made paper – about the connection between bilharzia (disease) and over-fishing.
 WWF Finland also became interested in conserving the unique fish species of Lake Malawi National Park (LMNP) and initiated a number of projects related to environmental education – to conserve the natural resources of Lake Malawi National Park.

-Alison continues to work as Educational Advisor with HEEEDMalawi and to support initiatives related to the Health, Education, Environment and Economic Development of communities living adjacent to Lake Malawi National Park – UNESCO World Heritage Site.
-The Cape Maclear EcoLodge and the HEEED Volunteer Programme also help support HEEED goals and anyone interested in visiting/participating – please contact the Manager, Elious Yohane.
+Alison continues to work as Educational Advisor with HEEEDMalawi and to support initiatives related to the Health, Education, Environment and Economic Development of communities living adjacent to Lake Malawi National Park.

 The Cape Maclear EcoLodge – begun in 2013, helped to fund ongoing HEEED community projects.
 However, the global Covid 19 pandemic which began in 2020 led to the formal closure of Cape Maclear Ecolodge on 1/5/2021.